We strive to exceed the highest standards of financial integrity

 - When the Sewing Cooperative participants make the MHM supplies they are paid 7 Kwacha per completed product set.
 In that way they are paid for their work and have a reliable way to make an income.
 But they are also helping to keep girls in school and ensuring that the girls of their community grow up literate and well educated.

 - When we pay a knitter to make the school uniform for children – we also allow the parents to pay in micro-installments so that they can afford the cost of the school uniform.
 In this way the parents feel empowered, the children get a uniform and can attend school, and the knitter has reliable work and a way to make money.

-Our Standing U.S. Expenses: The only ongoing expense we pay for in the U.S. with donor funds is the monthly wire fee to send money to Zambia.
-That charge is just $15.
+Our Standing U.S. Expenses: The only ongoing expense we pay for in the U.S. with donor funds is the monthly bank fee to send the money to Zambia.

 Finally, let me also share that Cinnamon and I are the largest cash contributors to Sew Powerful.
 So when I say we are ultra careful, frugal, and thoughtful about spending donor money, it’s because I am personally invested.
 If there is any way I can be of help to facilitate your giving – please don’t hesitate to contact me.
 Simply use the contact form below.
 I’d be honored to help you brainstorm ways you might make an impact through our program.